 A low-frequency sound around 165 Hz drives the speaker's diaphragm to oscillate much harder than ordinary audio does.
 Those rapid micro-vibrations shake the water droplets free and push them up and out of the grille.
 The same trick works on dust particles, only at higher frequencies.

-165 Hz hits the sweet spot between two competing factors.
-Lower frequencies create bigger speaker movements (better for displacing water) but quieter output.
+165 Hz hits the sweet spot.
+Lower frequencies create bigger speaker movements but quieter output.
 Higher frequencies are louder but move the cone less.
-165 Hz produces enough physical motion to break surface tension while still being audible at full volume โ the same frequency the popular Apple Shortcuts "Water Eject" command uses.
+165 Hz produces enough physical motion to break surface tension while still being audible at full volume.

 Open the app